 - Any member of the Center may request that the committee go into executive session on any matter; the motion is not debatable.
 If a majority of the members present approve the motion, nonmembers will be excluded from that discussion.

 - Any member may designate a proxy for one meeting, who must be a member of the constituency to be represented.
-The dean of LCAS must approve the proxy before the actual meeting.

-- All members of the University community have the right to attend meetings of the committee.
+- All members of the University community have the right to attend meetings of the steering committee.
 They may not address the committee without recognition by the presiding officer.
 Recognition at any point does not grant nor imply a general right to participate.

 - The bylaws of the committee as described in the present section, numbered six and entitled "Conduct of Meeting," may be suspended by a vote of two-thirds of the members present.